cormullion/Karnak.jl/docs/src/basics.md

 A tree is a connected graph with no cycles.
 A *rooted tree* is a tree graph in which one vertex has been designated as the root, or origin.
 Rooted tree graphs can be drawn using the Buchheim layout algorithm (named after the developer, Christoph Buchheim).

-In the next example, we start with a *binary tree*, in which each vertex has at most two vertices - but we add one more vertex so that it's no longer a binary tree.
+In the next example, we start with a *binary tree*, in which each vertex is connected to no more than two others - but we'll add one more vertex so that it's no longer a binary tree.

 ```@raw html
 <details closed><summary>Code for this figure</summary>